 Can’t get enough water views?
 When it comes to the best view restaurants in NYC, Grand Banks – based aboard the historic Sherman Zwicker, a wooden schooner anchored in the Hudson – is unforgettable.
 Open seasonally, you’ll feel like you’re on vacation as you enjoy a nautically-inspired cocktail or glass of wine or champagne with all the sustainably harvested and wild-caught East and West coast oysters your heart desires.
 Although the star of the menu is the oysters, Chef Kerry Heffernan also serves up a concise menu of ingredient-driven small-plates and brunch.

-With prime views of the Manhattan skyline and Queensboro Bridge, this indoor/outdoor Asian Pacific bistro and lounge sits on the top of the Ravel Hotel in the up-and-coming neighborhood of Long Island City.
-A Hawaiian and Asian-inspired menu offers up a selection of sushi and sashimi alongside dishes such as Angry Lobster, prepared in miso butter with a ginger glaze, and the signature 24-ounce ribeye with pineapple.
-Following the theme, tropical libations include the sharable Volcanic Tiki, which comes served in a smoking tiki head.
-Dinner and brunch are both served, each with a prix-fixe option.
-And unlike many other restaurants with rooftop views in NYC, Penthouse 808 is climate controlled, allowing the space to stay open year-round.
+With prime views of the Manhattan skyline and Queensboro Bridge, this indoor/outdoor bistro and lounge sits on the top of the Ravel Hotel in the up-and-coming neighborhood of Long Island City.
+The Asian and South-American menu offers up an a la carte selection of sushi rolls, sharables and dinner plates, as well as a prefix dinner menu.
+And unlike other restaurants with rooftop views in NYC, The Penthouse is climate controlled, allowing the space to stay open year-round.

 The Press Lounge at Ink48